 Per-Diem

-Many travel nurses are attracted to the profession due to the flexibility it gives them.
-Per-diem travel nurses are paid per day and aren’t full-time employees.
+Many travel nurses are attracted to the profession due to its flexibility.
+But, per-diem travel nurses are paid per day and aren’t full-time employees.
+This salary can look unstable to lenders because it can be seasonal or irregularly scheduled.

-However, per-diem pay can look less risky if you can provide tax returns, pay stubs, or cash reserves.
+However, per-diem pay can look less risky if you provide tax returns, pay stubs, or cash reserves.

 Additional Income